CannyChiu/TechnicalTalentPartnerHub/README.md

 * [How to work with Engineers - Technically](https://technically.dev/tracks/working-with-developers): I'm a paid subscriber to Technically which is a blog that shares lots of great ELI5 summaries of various topics in Engineering.
 It ranges from many topics like what is front-end, to explaining "no-code/low code" or deep diving into certain technologies like Kubernetes.
 Worth reading if you are a technical recruiter that is missing a strong computer science background.

 ### **Books:**
-* ["The Fourth Industrial Revolution" - Klaus Schwab](https://www.weforum.org/about/the-fourth-industrial-revolution-by-klaus-schwab): Great insights into where the world may head due to various changes happening in technology
 * ["Carry That Quota" - Jesse Rothstein](https://jesserothstein.com/): This really resonated, recruiting is definitely a hybrid between sales and human resources.
 Gives great suggestions on how a sales focused individual can manage output.
 * ["UltraLearning" - Scott Young](https://www.scotthyoung.com/blog/ultralearning/): A core skill of ANY career path is the ability to learn.
 This is a great book for the tools needed to stay ahead of the industry and become a life-long learner.
 * [Never Split The Difference - Chris Voss](https://info.blackswanltd.com/never-split-the-difference): If you're looking to up your negotiation game, definitely recommend this one.
 Chris is a former hostage negotiator turned negotiation teacher.